-Hip resurfacing is a procedure that provides a new surface for the ball (femur head) and socket that make up your hip joint.
+This operation provides a new surface for the ball and socket that make up your hip joint.

 What happens during hip resurfacing?